Petfinder.com compiles pet info from rescue websites nationwide into one spot for an easy search by breed, location, and

-Lately I’ve had a lot of friends reach out to me and ask me how they can find the animal they are looking for in a shelter or from a rescue group.
+Lately, I’ve had many friends reach out to me and ask me how they can find the animal they are looking for in a shelter or from a rescue group.

-True, with hundreds of shelters, breed rescues, and foster programs in Colorado (and most communities), it can be hard to know where to start.
+With hundreds of foster programs, breed rescues, and shelters in Colorado (and most communities), it can be hard to know where to start.
 And certainly, no one expects that you visit dozens of places on your own time.

 Enter Petfinder.com!
 This is probably one of my favorite partnership ideas of all time because this is a website that does only good.